 There are a number of factors that could impede the completion of the above scenarios:

-- ECUs may be lacking the necessary resources to function as designated.
-These resources could include weaknesses, in terms of CPU or RAM, that render performance of public key cryptography infeasible; a lack of sufficient storage to undo installation of bad software; or an ECU simply may reside on a low-speed network (e.g., LIN).
+- ECUs can be lacking the necessary resources to function as designated.
+These insufficient resources could include limited CPU or RAM inadequate for performance of public key cryptography; a lack of sufficient storage to undo installation of bad software; or a location on a low-speed network (e.g., LIN).

-- ECUs may reside on different network segments, and may not be able to directly reach each other, requiring a gateway to facilitate communication.
+- ECUs can reside on different network segments, and cannot directly reach each other, requiring a gateway to facilitate communication.

-- A user may replace OEM-installed ECUs with aftermarket ECUs.
+- A user can replace OEM-installed ECUs with aftermarket ECUs.

-- A vehicle may be able to download only a limited amount of data via a cellular channel, due to limits on a data plan.
+- A vehicle can download only a limited amount of data via a cellular channel (e.g. due to limits on a data plan).

-- A system may lack sufficient power to download or install software updates.
+- A system can lack sufficient power to download or install software updates.

-- Vehicles may be offline for extended periods of time, thus missing required updates (e.g., key rotations).
+- Vehicles can be offline for extended periods of time, thus missing required updates (e.g., key rotations).

-- OEMs may be unwilling to implement costly security or hardware requirements.
+- OEMs can be unwilling to implement costly security or hardware requirements.

 The following topics will not be addressed in this document, as they represent threats outside the scope of Uptane: